Kam Mickolio: Professional career

+Seattle Mariners

-Mickolio was selected by the Seattle Mariners in the 18th round of the 2006 MLB Draft, and signed with the team five days later on June 11.
+Mickolio was drafted by the Seattle Mariners in the 18th round, with the 531st overall selection, of the 2006 Major League Baseball draft, and signed with the team five days later on June 11, 2006.
 Used exclusively out of the bullpen, he compiled a 7–4 record, and progressed through the organization, starting with the Everett AquaSox in 2006.
 He split the following season with the West Tenn Diamond Jaxx and Tacoma Rainiers.

 Baltimore Orioles

-Mickolio was traded by the Mariners along with George Sherrill, Adam Jones, Chris Tillman and Tony Butler to the Baltimore Orioles for Érik Bédard on February 8, 2008.
+Mickolio was traded by the Mariners along with George Sherrill, Adam Jones, Chris Tillman and Tony Butler to the Baltimore Orioles in exchange for Érik Bédard on February 8, 2008.
 After spending the first four months of the 2008 campaign with the Bowie Baysox and Norfolk Tides, Mickolio was promoted to the Orioles for the first time to replace an injured Sherrill on August 20.
 He made his major league debut later that night at Camden Yards, becoming the first player from Utah Valley to play in an MLB game.
 He pitched the top half of the eighth inning in relief of Dennis Sarfate and surrendered a run in the 11–6 win over the Boston Red Sox.
 When Brian Burres was recalled to fill a starting rotation vacancy on August 25, Mickolio was optioned to Norfolk, but returned to the Orioles eight days later on September 2.
 His only decision in nine relief appearances that season was an 8–7 loss to the Toronto Blue Jays at Rogers Centre on September 17, when he allowed a one-out Travis Snider sacrifice fly to left field to score Scott Rolen in the bottom of the eighth to break a 7–7 deadlock.

 Pitching for the Tides in the first half of 2009, Mickolio was recalled by the Orioles on July 6 after biceps tendinitis forced Chris Ray onto the disabled list.
 He bounced back and forth between Norfolk and Baltimore twice within the next six weeks, getting his final promotion of the year on August 17 to replace Matt Albers who was sent to the Tides.
 Mickolio was credited with a pair of losses before inflammation in his throwing shoulder ended his season on September 17.

 Arizona Diamondbacks

 On December 6, 2010, Mickolio and David Hernandez were traded to the Arizona Diamondbacks for third baseman Mark Reynolds.

-On May 28, 2010, Mickolio was optioned to Triple-A Reno after Zach Duke was activated from the disabled list.
-He was released on November 9.
+On May 28, 2011, Mickolio was optioned to the Triple-A Reno Aces after Zach Duke was activated from the disabled list.
+He was released by the Diamondbacks organization on November 9.